silshack/spring2014/_posts/2014-03-16-bdferrpipesandfilters.md

 title : bdferr pipes and filters
 ---

 Much of this assignment was done in class, without incident.
+I later asked Grant for help with basic Nitrous details which I had forgotten.
+I found that the "preview" function is not reliable for some reason which Grant could not explain; it displays an old version of the file I am working on, but will not update the file after I update it in Nitrous, so I simply made several commits and pushed to GitHub several times.

 I created an extra file called r-sorted-lengths to test the sort –r command.
-Apparently this does something unrelated to the –r flag in the command rm –r directory &lt; name &gt; which was mentioned [here](http://software-carpentry.org/v5/novice/shell/02-create.html).
+Apparently this does something unrelated to the –r flag in the command rm –r &lt;directory  name&gt; which was mentioned [here](http://software-carpentry.org/v5/novice/shell/02-create.html).

 At first I somehow accidentally did this: